 In television news – timing is everything.
 Producers, anchors, reporters, videographers and editors work on very strict deadlines.
 Sometimes stories have to come together quickly – this makes time management one of the keys to success in this business.
 Working in TV news for over a decade has conditioned me to use this skill to be more efficient in everyday life.

 One of those time management skills is called backtiming.
 It’s a technique used to make sure all the stories fit into the show and you can get off the air on time.
 A line producer assigns a time estimate to each story depending how important it is.
 All those time estimates add up to fill the newscast.
 You have to make all the news of the day, sports, weather and entertainment fit in that timespan.
-Having good time management is a great trait to have in any business scenario, and if you feel that you could be managing your time better, then you might want to think about undergoing something like Time Management Training at some point.

 There are a lot of moving pieces in a newscast: live shots, in-studio guests, video from various sources, numerous reporters, anchors, soundbites, etc. Getting everything to work together is a challenge night after night.
 But if you’ve watched a nightly newscast you know it can be done.